 Although minimal things can make the difference, what is going to make people click on your CTA is the offer behind him.
 Offers like, free trials and 1-month free subscription, etc, are the more clickable ones, and the ones that reduce bounce rate the most.

-Now that you know how to optimize your pages to a low bounce rate, is important that you know levels of bounce rate so that you can evaluate your website and see if you are within the normal range or even better
+Now that you know how to optimize your pages to a low bounce rate, is important that you know the levels of bounce rate.
+In this way you can evaluate your website and see if you are within the normal range or even better.

 Levels os bounce rate:

 As soon as you get a low bounce rate your conversions will fly!